eosnetworkfoundation/docs/docs/20_smart-contracts/30_tutorials/10_create-a-token.md

 There are two widely used types of blockchain tokens:
 - **Fungible tokens** are interchangeable and every token is equal to every other, like gold in a game
-- **Non-fungible tokens** are unique and cannot be equally exchanged, like a collectible card
+- **Non-fungible tokens** are unique, like a collectible card or a piece of land

 In this tutorial you will create an in-game currency called **GOLD**, which is a *fungible token*.